vedantparnaik/portfolio/index.md

 # Work Experience
 **Research Assistant @ University at Buffalo, SUNY <br> (_August 2024 - Present_)**
-- Designed a neural network combining convolutional layers for feature extraction, and LSTMs for temporal analysis, achieving 72% accuracy in predicting the stage of Parkinson.
-- Created a structured dataset from 15 diverse tests, integrating data from the National Institute of Health, USC.
+- Designed a neural network with convolutional layers and LSTMs, achieving 72% accuracy in predicting Parkinson's stages using data from 15 diverse tests curated by the National Institute of Health and USC.
-- Developed personalized treatment plans, leveraging insights from model predictions and integrating SHAP (SHapley Additive exPlanations) for transparency in decision-making.
+- Developed personalized treatment plans by integrating model predictions with SHAP for transparent decision-making.

 **Software Engineer Intern @ India FIRSTRobotics, India <br> (_August 2019 - April 2020_)**
 - **Autonomous UTV for Landmine Detection:** Worked on designing a UTV on NVIDIA Jetson with mine detection sensor, IMU, GPS, and LiDAR for navigation and marking location with 0.5-meter precision.